iotaledger/wasplib/README.md

 `WaspLib` treats the programming of smart contracts as simple access to a key/value data storage where smart contract properties, request parameters, and the smart contract state can be accessed in a universal, consistent way.

-The _wasplib_ folder provides the interface to the ISCP through _ScCallContext_ and _ScViewContext_.
+The _wasplib_ folder provides the interface to the ISCP through _ScFuncContext_ and _ScViewContext_.

-The _contracts_ folder contains a number of example smart contracts that can be used to learn how to use _ScCallContext_ and _ScViewContext_ properly.
+The _contracts_ folder contains a number of example smart contracts that can be used to learn how to use _ScFuncContext_ and _ScViewContext_ properly.
 For more information on how to go about creating your own smart contracts see the README.md in this folder.